-Appeals will be forwarded to the Community Honor Committee (CHC).
-The decision of the CHC shall be final.
+Appeals will be forwarded to the Dean of Students (or designee).
+The decision of the Dean of Students (or designee) shall be final.

 Traffic Fine Appeals for Guests

 The Director of Campus Safety and Security (or designee) is empowered to resolve complaints about tickets issued to guests by Campus Safety and Security Officers.